A5hisa/Python_Game/README.md

 # Python Game
-Collection of basic games created by python.
-This project is for beginner who want to learn python.
-I hope it is useful.
+A collection of basic games created while I was learning Python.

 ## List of games (11/25/2024)